De Férias com o Ex season 1: Future Appearances

-After this season, Gabrielle Prado, returned the following season, and in 2018, appeared in A Fazenda 10, she finished in 11th place in the competition.
+Gabrielle Prado, returned the following season, and in 2018, appeared in A Fazenda 10, she finished in 11th place in the competition.

-After this season, in 2019, Anna Clara Maia and André Coelho appeared in Power Couple Brasil 4, they finished in 3rd place.

-After this season, in 2019, Guilherme Araújo, returned in De Férias com o Ex Brasil: Celebs as original cast member.
+In 2019, Anna Clara Maia and André Coelho appeared in Power Couple Brasil 4, they finished in 3rd place.
+Guilherme Araújo, returned in De Férias com o Ex Brasil: Celebs as original cast member.

-After this season, in 2021, Guilherme Araújo appeared in A Fazenda 13, he finished in 11th place in the competition.
+In 2021, Guilherme Araújo appeared in A Fazenda 13, he finished in 11th place in the competition.

+In 2024, Lis Aguilar returned as a single for the first season of De Férias com o Ex Diretoria.

+In 2026, Elthon Charles returned for the second season of De Férias com o Ex Diretoria as a main cast member.